-The G4X 300ZLink Plug-In ECU supports several options for fitting of a MAP sensor.
+The G4X GTRLink Plug-In ECU supports several options for fitting of a MAP sensor.
 Any one of the following options can be used:

-- 1. Internal MAP Sensor To ease installation the G4X 300ZLink ECU is fitted with an internal MAP sensor.
+- 1. Internal MAP Sensor To ease installation the G4X GTRLink ECU is fitted with an internal MAP sensor.
 This sensor is either rated to 4.0 Bar absolute pressure (3.0 bar boost) or 7.0 Bar absolute pressure (6.0 bar boost) depending on the age of the bottom board.
 Which sensor is fitted can be ascertained by looking at the sticker on the bottom board (should say 7 Bar for 7 Bar models and nothing for 4 Bar) or by looking at the MAP value when at atmospheric pressure and changing the calibration setting.
 The internal MAP sensor is wired to An Volt 1. - 2.
-MAP Sensor Wired Through AFM To avoid running additional wires into the engine bay, a MAP signal can be brought in through the AFM signal wires.
-The AFM is wired to An Volt 2.
+MAP Sensor Wired Through AFM To avoid running additional wires into the engine bay, a MAP signal can be brought in through either of the AFM signal wires.
+The rear AFM is wired to An Volt 4 while the front AFM (GTR only) is wired to An Volt 6.
 Refer to factory wiring manuals for AFM wiring connections.
 Make sure the AFM can not be reconnected. - 3.
 MAP Via Expansion Connector The expansion connector provides power, ground, and analog channels for the connection of a MAP sensor.